All about oysters

 Origin: Prince Edward Island

-Texture: Plump, juicy and full bodied on the palate
+Texture: Plump, juicy and full

 Flavour: Salty, with a subtle, sweet finish